ckeditor/ckeditor5/docs/features/ui-language.md

 ### npm

-After installing the build from npm, languages will be available at `node_modules/@ckeditor/ckeditor5-build-[name]/build/lang/`.
+After installing the build from npm, languages will be available at `node_modules/@ckeditor/ckeditor5-build-[name]/build/lang/[lang].js`.
-Single language can be imported directly to your code by `'@ckeditor/ckeditor5-build-[name]/build/lang/de.js' )`.
+Single language can be loaded directly to your code by importing `'@ckeditor/ckeditor5-build-[name]/build/lang/de.js'`.

 See {@link builds/guides/integration/installation#npm npm installation guides} for more information.